Clear and precise about bailiff matters.

 Ask a Question, your questions answered

-I founded National Bailiff Advice as a free online resource and legal know-how for anyone aggrieved by rogue bailiffs and non-compliant enforcement action, to claim redress, together with getting debts taken out of bailiff enforcement, and even getting them legally written off!
+I established National Bailiff Advice as a complimentary online platform and legal resource for individuals affected by unscrupulous bailiffs and non-compliant enforcement practices.
+Our aim is to assist them in seeking remedy, removing debts from bailiff enforcement, and in some cases, having them legally discharged.

-Debts include court fines, High Court writs, council tax and traffic debts.
+The debts encompass various categories such as court fines, High Court writs, council tax, and traffic-related debts.